-Trust Name 2013 Status Associated Builders & Contractors Compensation Trust Closing 12/31/12 Electrical Employers Self-Insurance Safety Plan Fully funded pending consultant review New York College & University Risk Management Group Fully funded New York Lumbermen's Insurance Trust Fund Fully funded
+Trust Name 2013 Status Electrical Employers Self-Insurance Safety Plan Fully funded pending consultant review New York College & University Risk Management Group Fully funded New York Lumbermen's Insurance Trust Fund Fully funded

-B. There are an additional 34\\ inactive trust as of December 31, 2012.
+B. There are an additional 33 inactive trusts as of June 30, 2013.
 Groups have been issued guidelines on successfully managing their groups' obligations in run off.
 A significant component of this is ensuring sufficient cash is available to pay outstanding claims obligations.
 Specifically, groups that have 18 months of cash or less are required to levy an assessment to their members.
 Groups that fail to maintain cash in excess of 9 months of payouts will be transitioned to the Board for liquidation.
-At this time, there are 2 trusts that have between 6 and 18 months of cash.
+At this time, there are 0 trusts that have between 6 and 18 months of cash.
 The Board continues to work with the trusts to ensure amounts are levied against their former members.
 To the extent such levies are successful; the Board will allow a trust to continue to administer its own run off.
-In addition, there are 15 groups with cash balances sufficient to cover 18 to 36 months of claims and another 17 groups whose cash is sufficient for 36 months or more.
+In addition, there are 12 groups with cash balances sufficient to cover 18 to 36 months of claims and another 21 groups whose cash is sufficient for 36 months or more.
 It is important to note, however, that the inability of these groups to maintain successful cash balances will result in the number of insolvent trusts increasing, which will lead to increased assessments of the self-insurance industry.